cfelton/alt.hdl/README.md

 This repository contains two groups of examples:
 **complete** are the examples used in the presentation and are fully finished and working examples.
-The second, set of examples are slightly larger examples but were not included in the presentation and (as last writing) are **incomplete** (since they were not used, less motivation to complete them :)
+The second set of examples are slightly larger examples not included in the presentation and (as last writing) are **incomplete** (since they were not used, less motivation to complete them :)